micrabom/selenium_c_sharp/README.md

 I'm Rab Michael Bombeo a QA Engineer.

 ## Search and EnterKeys
-Syntax for search and Enter in Selenium
+Syntax for sendkeys for search and enter in Selenium

 ```C#
   IWebElement searchInput = driver.FindElement(By.CssSelector("[name='q']"));